General Information

 Common street names for cocaine include C, coke, crack, nose candy, snow, white lady, toot, Charlie, blow, white dust and stardust.

-What are the effects of cocaine use?
+What are the short-term effects of cocaine use?

 Cocaine use stimulates the brain and central nervous system, and can result in a variety of effects.
 The effect that cocaine has on an individual depends on a number of factors.
 These include: